Miss Victoria Rose

-Miss Victoria Rose is a fully accredited consultant plastic surgeon working at both St Thomas’ Hospital and King’s College Hospital.
+Miss Victoria Rose is a consultant plastic surgeon at St Thomas’ Hospital and King’s College Hospital.

 She is a member of the Specialist Advisory Committee for the Joint Committee of Surgical Training.
 She holds the PG Certificate in Medical Education and is working toward a Master’s at King’s College London.
 She is also in her final year of a LLM at Cardiff University.

 Victoria enjoys scientific research in plastic surgery and has presented at multiple national and international meetings and is widely published in scientific journals and surgical textbooks.
 Victoria started her training in plastic surgery in 1998 and worked in a variety of London plastic surgery units, as well as the Queen Victoria Hospital in East Grinstead and the St Andrew’s Centre in Chelmsford.
 During her training she spent time at the MD Anderson in Dallas, Akademikliniken in Stockholm and was a microsurgical fellow in Taiwan for 15 months.